brownan/backathon/README.md

 Blob objects store a blob of data.

-Since each object is named with a hash of its contents, and objects reference other objects by name, this forms a merkle tree.
+Since each object is identified by a hash of its contents, and objects reference other objects by their identifier, this forms a merkle tree.
 A root object's hash cryptographicaly verifies the entire object tree for a snapshot (much like Git).
 If another snapshot is taken and only one file changed deep in the filesystem, then pushed to the repository are objects for the new file, as well as new objects for all parent directories up to the root.

-Note that in this heirarchy of objects, objects may be referenced more than once—they may have more than one parent.
-A blob may be referenced by more than one inode (or several times in the same file), but also inode and tree objects may be referenced by more than one snapshot.
+All identical objects are shared between snapshots.

+### Object Cache and Garbage Collection

+In the local SQLite database, along with the filesystem cache table, there is an object cache table.
+This table keeps track of objects that exist in the remote storage repository.
+This allows Gbackup to avoid uploading objects that already exist by performing a quick query to the local database.

+Since objects hold references to each other, another local table of object relationships is maintained.
+This forms a directed graph of objects, and allows Gbackup to calculate which objects should be deleted when an old snapshot is pruned.
+Since objects may be referenced by more than one snapshot, only objects not reachable by any snapshot may be deleted.

+This is a classic garbage collection problem.
+To calculate the set of "garbage" objects quickly and efficiently, there are several options available including classic and well researched garbage collection algorithms.
+I've however chosen to implement a bloom filter, tuned to collect on average 95% of all garbage objects.
+This has the advantage of taking just two passes over the entire object collection, the first of which is read only, so there is low I/O. And since it's tuned for 95% (instead of something higher) the memory usage is also low: about 760k for a million objects.

+The first pass walks the tree of objects starting at the snapshot roots.
+This walks the set of reachable objects.
+Each object is added to the bloom filter.
+The hash functions are simply randomly generated bit strings xor'd into the object identifiers, which themselves are already random strings since they're cryptographic hashes.

+The second pass iterates over the entire table of objects.
+If an object appears in the bloom filter, there's a 95% change it was reachable.
+If the item doesn't appear, then the bloom filter guarantees the object was not reachable and can be deleted.

+Since the garbage collection calculations happen entirely on the client-side, the client can issue delete requests for objects in the remote repository without having to download and decrypt them.
+This keeps with the goal of not needing the encryption password for routine prune operations.

 ### Chunking

-When backing up a file, the file's contents is split into chunks and each chunk is uploaded individually as its own blob.
-The algorithm for how to chunk the file will determine how good the deduplication is.
-Larger chunks mean it's less likely to match content elsewhere, while smaller chunks mean more uploads, more network overhead, and slower uploads.
+When backing up a file, the file's contents is split into chunks and each chunk is uploaded individually as its own blob object.
+The chunking algorithm determines where and how many splits to make, which also determines how good the deduplication is.
+Larger chunks make for more efficient uploads, but mean it's less likely to match content elsewhere (since a single change in a chunk will cause the entire chunk to be re-uploaded).
+Smaller chunks give better deduplication, but mean more uploads, more network overhead, slower uploads, and more cache overhead.

 Right now Gbackup uses a fixed size chunking algorithm: files are simply split every fixed number of bytes.
+Fixed size chunkers are quick and simple but don't provide good deduplication between files if it's unlikely similar regions will align to the same chunk boundaries, or between the same file across snapshots in cases where bytes are inserted into files pushing existing data down and causing chunk misalignment.

-This works well for most kinds of files found in a typical desktop user's home directory.
-Most files are going to be very small (so deduplication won't help much), or are going to be binary or compressed file formats that will be completely rewritten on change, and probably won't benefit much from deduplication at all.
+The fixed size chunker is likely to change to something more sophisticated in the future, but I believe fixed size chunking is adequate for most kinds of files found in a typical desktop user's home directory.
+My rationale is that most files are going to be very small (so deduplication won't help much), or are going to be binary or compressed file formats that will be completely rewritten on change, and probably won't benefit much from deduplication at all.
+Most large binary formats would want to avoid inserting bytes because that would involve copying large amounts of data to other sections of the file.

+So large files that manage their data effectively will deduplicate effectively with a fixed size chunk.
+And small files are small enough to just upload completely each change.

+This leaves two questions:

+1. How big should the chunks be?
+2. How large does a file have to be before it's worth chunking at all?

+Backblaze has set these parameters at 10MB and 30MB respectively [1], and these are the parameters I've chosen to implement initially.
+As the software matures and I get more feedback and benchmarks, these parameters can be tuned.

 Some backup systems (such as Borg) use variable sized chunks and a rolling hash to determine where to split the chunk boundaries.
-This has the advantage of synchronizing chunk boundaries to the content.
-Consider a fixed size chunk of 4MB.
-A large file that doesn't change will use the same set of blob objects every time.
-But if a single byte is inserted at the beginning of the file, all the data is pushed down by one byte.
-Now suddenly the chunks don't match previously uploaded ones since the previous chunks of data don't align with chunk boundaries.
-So the entire file is re-uploaded.

-With a rolling hash over a window of bytes, as files are scanned, the decision to split a file is based on the hash of the data in the window.
-If one file is split at a particular location, and another file has the same byte sequence somewhere in it, then there will be a chunk split there, no matter where those bytes fall in the file.

-I believe that for most kinds of files found in desktop users' home directories, fixed size chunking is sufficient.
-Most large binary formats avoid inserting bytes because that would involve copying large amounts of data to other sections of the file.
-Applications managing large data formats will probably have a smarter format that is more friendly to fixed size chunk deduplication.
+This has the advantage of synchronizing chunk boundaries to the content, so a single inserted byte won't cause the chunk boundaries to misalign with the previous backup causing the entire file to be re-uploaded.
+It's also more likely to discover similar portions within a file and across different files.
+This increases the deduplication in lots of situations where fixed size chunking falls flat.

-Some examples of files that perform poorly on fixed size chunking:
+Some examples where fixed size chunking is likely to perform poorly:

 * virtual machine images, which may have lots of duplicate data throughout but not necessarily aligned to chunk boundaries.
 * SQL database dumps.
 Each database dump will contain lots of identical data,